ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 # Caveats

 ▶️ Longer input sequences mean more tokens, which in turn means high memory usage and often overload (cache for storing tokens to be reused).
-KY cache (K for key and V for value) leads to slow processing and forces higher memoru allocation, making it expensive.
+KV cache (K for key and V for value) leads to slow processing and forces higher memory allocation, making it expensive.

 ▶️ Older tokens lose relevance as the input grows, the model tends to forget older tokens and focus on recent ones, leading to factual inconsistencies with growing input size.